 Soil And Potting Requirements

 The Peperomia plant likes to be root bound so you shouldn’t need to repot it too often.
 As for soil, a loose well draining soil will work best.
-A mix of peat moss and perlite would be great for your Peperomia plant.
+A mix of peat moss and perlite along with a standard potting mix would be great for your Peperomia plant.
+You can also try using orchid mix as this has the kind of light texture that a Peperomia plant will like.

 The plant Peperomia can be propagated in many different ways.
 The most common way is to take leaf cuttings with the stem attached.
 You can place these into water or directly into soil.